myxor/TierScooterAnalysis/README.md

 # Some basic stuff for collecting and analysing data from the TIER scooters 🛴

-It stores the geopositions, battery level, state and some other information of every [TIER](https://tier.app) scooter inside Paderborn (the region can be [configured](https://github.com/myxor/TierScooterAnalysis/blob/master/config.example.ini#L2)) into a local SQLite database.
+It stores the geopositions, battery level, state and some other information of every [TIER](https://tier.app) scooter inside Paderborn (the zone can be [configured](https://github.com/myxor/TierScooterAnalysis/blob/master/config.example.ini#L2)) into a local SQLite database.
 It currently provides a basic nodejs RESTful API and two HTML pages to visualize the stored data.

 ## Screenshots